MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

   - Mid June 2024 to U.S. Government customers running Windows clients and Windows Servers.

+If you are using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you do not need to add any additional URL's.

+If you are using the Microsoft Defender for Endpoint **standard** device connectivity experience:

 - Enterprise customers should allow the following URLs:

   - `*.events.data.microsoft.com`